 Early Retirement: Creating enough passive income to have the ablilty to stop working and enter retirement in a more traditional sense, just at a much younger age.

 So what do these options offer you?
 Freedom.

 Student loans suck.
 Debt sucks.
 Here’s the real question though;

 Action is the most important step in your entire debt free process.

-Here’s what Renaissance Wife and I did to give our student loans and consumer debt the middle finger while still in college.
+Here’s what my wife, Allison, and I did to give our student loans and consumer debt the middle finger while still in college.

 My Student Loans: $9,355.85

 $40,469.17.
 All gone in less than 15 months!